dschnare/binderjs/Reference.md

 		};
 	};

-	getItemOperators()

-	return - An object with the following properties: equals, changed.

 **list.equals()**

+	equals(otherList)

+	otherList - The other list (or Array) to compare against. return - True if all items in the other list are equal to the this list, false otherwise.

 Determines if all items in the `otherList` are in the same order and are equal to the items in this list.
 Equality is performed by calling the `equals` operator from `getItemOperators`.

-	equals(otherList)

-	otherList - The other list (or Array) to compare against. return - True if all items in the other list are equal to the this list, false otherwise.

 **list.changed()**

+	changed(otherList)

+	otherList - The other list (or Array) to compare against. return - True if any item in the ohter list has changed or is not equal to the associated item in this list.

 Determines if all items in the `otherList` are in the same order and are equal to the items in this list but have changed.
 Equality and changed is performed by calling the `equals` and `changed` operators respectively from `getItemOperators`.

-	changed(otherList)

-	otherList - The other list (or Array) to compare against. return - True if any item in the ohter list has changed or is not equal to the associated item in this list.

 **list.compare()**

+	compare(otherList)
+	compare(otherList, equals, changed)

+	otherList - The other list (or Array) to compare against. return - A new list with the comparison results for each item in this list.

 Retrieves the comparison results by comparing this list against the `otherList`.
 The `equals` and `changed` operators from `getItemOperators` are used to determine if items are equal or have changed.
 If custom `equals` and `changed` operators are specified then these operators will be used instead.